 In addition to the free events designed by the Consortium for teachers, K-12 educators can also attend Adventures in Ideas seminars at a 50% discount.
 While these lectures are designed for a general audience and will not include pedagogical training, they are an excellent way for teachers to broaden their content knowledge in various subjects as life-long-learners.
 To learn more about Adventures in Ideas and to browse upcoming events, click here.

 Prefer to register by mail?
-Download the paper registration forms here.
+Download the spring registration forms here.